What is Mick Fleetwood's Net Worth?

-Mick Fleetwood Net Worth: Mick Fleetwood is a British musician who has a net worth of $30 million.
+Mick Fleetwood is a British musician who has a net worth of $40 million.
 Mick is most famous for co-founding the band Fleetwood Mac, which has sold more than 120 million records worldwide.
 Although many of the band's more prominent members eventually left the band, Mick remained the only remaining original member and oversaw a continuously changing lineup of new musicians.
 Outside of Fleetwood Mac, Mick has experienced a successful solo career.
 He is also an entrepreneur who has dabbled in winemaking, restaurants, and other businesses.

-His net worth would be much higher, but Mick lived a famously lavish life for decades and blew tens of millions on what turned out to be bad business ventures.
+Mick Fleetwood's net worth would be much higher, but he lived a famously lavish life for decades and blew tens of millions on what turned out to be bad business ventures.
 The music stopped financially in the late 1980s when he was forced to declare bankruptcy.
-He has obviously recovered since then, but by comparison he is somewhat poor compared to Fleetwood bandmates like Stevie Knicks – who is worth $75 million and Lindsey Buckingham – who is worth $100 million.
+He has obviously recovered since then, but by comparison he is somewhat poor compared to Fleetwood bandmates like Stevie Nicks – who is worth $120 million and Lindsey Buckingham – who is worth $100 million.

 Seeing that he wasn't performing well in academics, his parents decided to help him focus on music instead, and they purchased a drum set for him at the age of 13.
 Mick quickly became obsessed with drumming, and by the age of 15, he had dropped out of school to pursue a full-time career in music with his parents' full support.